-In addition to the capital requirements, CRD IV also deals with market access and license requirements for credit institutions.
-The definition of 'credit institution' is laid down in the CRR, an EU Regulation which has direct effect in the Netherlands.
-As a consequence thereof and as a result of the CRD IV implementation into Dutch law, the DFSA includes a definition of 'bank' that merely refers to the definition of 'credit institution' in the CRR.
-This means that the notion of a bank and the question whether an entity falls within the scope of the banking license requirement is primarily decided at the EU level.
+In addition to the capital requirements, CRD IV also deals with the market access and license requirements for credit institutions.
+The definition of 'credit institution' is laid down in the CRR, which has direct effect in the Netherlands.
+As a consequence thereof, as a result of the CRD IV implementation, the DFSA includes a definition of 'bank' that merely refers to the definition of 'credit institution' in the CRR.
+This means that the notion of a bank and the question whether an entity falls within the scope of the banking license requirement shall ultimately be decided at EU level.
 DNB has confirmed that BNG Bank qualifies as a 'credit institution' as set out in the CRR.
-There may be a risk that once an EU level definition of credit institution is available, BNG Bank may not fall under the scope thereof.
+There may be a risk that once an EU level definition of credit institution is applicable, BNG Bank may not fall under the scope thereof.